12 Best Zone 7 Fruit Trees

 • Moderate Winters: The moderate winter temperatures allow for a wider variety of fruit trees that can survive the cold months, including those that require some winter chill for bud development.

-• Adaptability: The balanced climate means both cold-hardy and some subtropical fruit varieties can adapt well.
+• Adaptability: The balanced climate means both cold-hardy and subtropical fruit varieties can adapt well.

-• Bud Break: Some fruit trees, like apple and cherry, require cold periods to break bud dormancy, making Zone 7 ideal for these types.
+• Bud Break: Some fruit trees, like apples and cherries, require cold periods to break bud dormancy, making Zone 7 ideal for these types.

 • Limited Frost Risk: The risk of late spring frosts is lower, reducing the likelihood of frost damage to buds and flowers.